mateoconlechuga/convimg/README.md

                                       : palette instead of using this option.

            style: <mode>              : Style controls the converted format of : images.
-In 'normal' mode, converted
+In 'palette' mode, converted
                                       : images map 1-1 where each pixel byte : represents a palette index.
                                       : In 'rlet' mode, the transparent color